 Your router probably has both 2.4 GHz Wi-Fi and 5 GHz Wi-Fi.
 The terms 2.4 GHz and 5 GHz refer to frequency bands used by wireless routers to carry Wi-Fi signals.
-Knowing when to use each of these Wi-Fi frequency bands can help you get faster and more reliable internet connections.
+Using the right Wi-Fi frequency band for your circumstances helps you achieve a faster and more reliable internet connection.
 So let’s go over the strengths, weaknesses, and best uses of 2.4 GHz and 5 GHz Wi-Fi.

 2.4 GHz Wi-Fi